the therapeutic benefits of yoga

 Gardening can be very therapeutic.

 the therapeutic effects of radiation

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'therapeutic.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'therapeutic.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Greek therapeutikos, from therapeuein to attend, treat, from theraps attendant

 : of, relating to, or used in the treatment of disease or disorders by remedial agents or methods : curative, medicinal